moorepants/eme134/content/pages/lab-03.rst

 After completing this lab you will be able to:

-- formulate the explicit first order ordinary differential equations for the longitudinal dynamics of a drag racing car
+- formulate the explicit first order ordinary differential equations for the lateral dynamics of an automobile
 - translate ordinary differential equations into a computer function that evaluates the equations at any given point in time
 - develop a function that evaluates state dependent input functions
+- develop a function that evaluates state and input dependent output variables
 - numerically integrate ordinary differential equations with Octave/Matlab's ode45_
-- implement and tune a longitudinal traction control system
 - create complete and legible plots of the resulting input, state, and output trajectories
 - create a report with textual explanations and plots of the simulation